gmarnin/munkicon/README.md

 - - `wake_on_lan == FALSE`

 ### com.github.carlashley.munkicon.user-accounts.py
 Useful in determining if a package in a manifest should be made available based on whether a local user account exists on a client.
-For example, customised profile settings for a local user should only be installed if that user exists.
+For example, customized profile settings for a local user should only be installed if that user exists.
 - Generates one condition:
-- - `user_home_path` that contains an array of username and home path locations (as a comma seperated string) for _local_ accounts only (ignoring all inbuilt accounts except for `root`).
+- - `user_home_path` that contains an array of username and home path locations (as a comma separated string) for _local_ accounts only (ignoring all inbuilt accounts except for `root`).
 This combination is used as home paths do not necessarily have the username forming part of the path.
 - Usage (on their own or combine):
 - - `ANY user_home_path == 'administrator,/Users/admin'`